DS-100/sp24-grad/gradproject.md

 In disaster situations, it is important for emergency response efforts to have access to quick and accurate information about an area in order to respond effectively.
 This project will explore how data science techniques can be useful for such efforts.

 #### Sections
-This document contains the following sections:
+The specifications for this project contains the following sections:
 * [Mission](#mission)
 * [Dataset Description](#dataset-description)
 * [Getting Started](#getting-started)